gchq/gaffer-docker/README.md

-What you have here, is a Docker container for Gaffer.
+What you have here, is Docker containers for Gaffer.
 This is a small instance and is really only useful only development / trial purposes.
 But containerising allows a quick way to find out what Gaffer is like and develop against the interfaces.
 To run Gaffer, you need: